3.4 Management Structure for Academic Issues

 f) Agendas and minutes of Faculty Assembly meetings shall be made available to all faculty members.

 3.4.2 Faculty Council

 The Council is the elected executive body of the Assembly and its role is to advise to the President on academic and administrative matters.
-The agenda is set by the Chair of the Council, but the President, Executive Vice President for Technology Development and Innovation, Provost, Dean of the Graduate School Dean of Faculty Affairs and Dean of Research should always be consulted and be invited to the meeting.
+The agenda is set by the Chair of the Council, but the President, Senior Vice President, Provost, Dean of the Graduate School Dean of Faculty Affairs and Dean of Research should always be consulted and be invited to the meeting.
 Other members of the administration can be invited as appropriate.
 These meetings are critical for the healthy operation of the institution and provide a venue in which the trust and cooperation between administration and faculty can be established and maintained.
 The Assembly delegates the responsibility to deliberate on specific matters to the Council.
-Council members are elected members of the Faculty (at least two of whom are Assistant Professors), including the Chair of the Faculty Assembly, who is also the Chair of the Council.
+Council members are elected members of the Faculty, including the Chair of the Faculty Assembly, who is also the Chair of the Council.
 Consistent with the Japanese government gender equality goal of 30% women in leadership positions, at least 20% of Faculty Council positions will be reserved for female faculty members.
 In order for a quorum of the Faculty Council to conduct business, at least one female faculty member must be present.
 If the remaining reserved position(s) is/are not filled, then the position will remain vacant, to be filled via an election, when one or more female candidates become available.

 Terms of Faculty Council members and the Chair of the Faculty Assembly start on September 1.
 Members are elected for a term of two years and may serve two consecutive terms.
 The Assembly may vote to increase the number of members on the Council proportionately as the faculty grows, but the number may not exceed 20% of the whole faculty.
 The following ex-officio members and the advisor may attend the Council.
 The composition of the Council is as follows: